3.e) Gravitational aether, kinetic aether and acceleration

-The global aether supports gravitational field, kinetic energy, and the mass; hence, we can use these names interchangeably.
-The different names help the brain keeping in mind the many properties of global ether.
+The Global Aether supports gravitational field, kinetic energy, and the mass; hence, we can use these names interchangeably.
+The different names help the brain keeping in mind the many properties of Global Aether.

 There is a problem with the concept of acceleration due to Theory of Relativity and its Equivalence Principle in regards to time, and the very same relativity of space.

 The Equivalence Principle of General Relativity affirms it is not possible to distinguish between effects of gravitational acceleration and physical acceleration due to other causes.
 The book Theory of Relativity, Elements, and Criticism has a section on this principle, where it comments some errors of the lift thought example –not experiment.

 In particular, the book says “However, this example of the lift would work neither for the light nor a person and a gyroscope in the lift, because none of them would suffer the same force of gravity.”